Staff

 Email »

 Adrienne Lees graduated from Tennessee Tech in May of 2023 with a Bachelor of Science in Human Ecology with a focus on Human Development and Family Sciences.
 While at Tennessee Tech Adrienne earned the Outstanding Human Development and Family Science Student in 2023 award and graduated Magna Cum Laude.
-Adrienne is currently working towards her Masters of Science in Social Work at The University of Tennessee – Knoxville.
+Adrienne is currently working towards her Master of Science in Social Work at The University of Tennessee – Knoxville.

 My Personal Why